sanjanapatil22/APS/index.md

 ## 6. Optimising Delivery logistics

 Efficiently assigning packages to delivery vehicles is crucial to reduce fuel costs, improve delivery time, and fully utilize capacity.
-This cna be solved using optimization problems — Bin Packing and VRP.
+This cna be solved using optimization problems — **Bin Packing**[7] and **VRP**[8].

 Bin Packing solves: What goes in which truck?